-Students will be introduced to Family Service Plans as the consultation platform that integrates perspectives from families, early learning educators, health professionals and community service providers in order to adapt and modify curriculum practices.
-They will examine early learning environments and create a plan that recommends strategies, adaptations and modifications that promote the benefits of inclusive learning and development of children living with special needs, and evaluates these recommendations.
-In addition, students will develop a proposal of how they plan to communicate this information to the full Family Service team.
+Students are introduced to Family Service Plans as the consultation platform that integrates perspectives from families, early learning educators, health professionals and community service providers in order to adapt and modify curriculum practices.
+They examine early learning environments and create a plan that recommends strategies, adaptations and modifications that promote the benefits of inclusive learning for children with special needs.
+In addition, students develop a proposal of how they plan to communicate this information to the full Family Services team.
 This course highlights the importance of working in consultation with the whole team in order to support children.

 Please note: This course is offered through OntarioLearn.
 To review important information such as textbook, exam and grade information, visit the OntarioLearn Information web page.

 Have you taken this course or an equivalent course?
 Contact the Credit Transfer Office.